 The male lions, the father, does not take care of his babies; however, he will protect the lion family from danger.
 The mother is in charge of teaching her cubs how to hunt.
-Hunting lessons for the cute cubs begin when they are about three months old.
+Hunting lessons for cute cub begins when they are about three months old.

-The African lions, Panthera Leo, are in category vulnerable on the IUCN red list.
+The African lions, Panthera Leo, are in the category vulnerable on the IUCN red list.

-Explore more photographs of big cats like ‘Lioness and Cub Look Into The Sky,’ discover our predator portfolio, or our impressive lion photographs.
-Our photos you can license or purchase as fine art photographic prints, canvas, modern metal prints, or acrylic.
+Explore more photographs of big cats like ‘Lioness and Cub Look Into The Sky,’ browse our predator portfolio, or our impressive lion photographs.
+Our lion pictures you can license or purchase as fine art photographic prints, canvas, modern metal prints, or acrylic.